Cristian Gonzáles: Persisam Putra Samarinda

 In September 2011, Gonzáles signed a year contract with Persisam Putra Samarinda.
 He made his league debut on 4 December 2011 in a match against PSAP Sigli.
 4 December 2011, Gonzáles scored his first goal for Persisam Putra Samarinda in the 32nd minute at the Harapan Bangsa Stadium, Banda Aceh.

 Arema FC

 After his contract at Persisam Samarinda expired.
 He joined Arema Cronus and wore number 10.
 Gonzáles made his league debut on 9 January 2013 in a match against Persidafon Dafonsoro.
 On 9 January 2013, Gonzáles scored his first goal for Arema in the 9th minute at the Kanjuruhan Stadium, Malang.

 Madura United

 He was signed for Madura United to play in Liga 1 in the 2018 season.
 Gonzáles made his league debut on 2 April 2018 in a match against PS TIRA at the Sultan Agung Stadium, Bantul.

 PSS Sleman

 In 2018, Gonzales signed a one-year contract with Indonesian Liga 2 club PSS Sleman.
-On 4 December 2018 PSS successfully won the 2018 Liga 2 Final and promoted to Liga 1, after defeated Semen Padang 2–0 at the Pakansari Stadium, Cibinong.
+On 4 December 2018 PSS won the 2018 Liga 2 Final and promoted to Liga 1, after defeated Semen Padang 2–0 at the Pakansari Stadium, Cibinong.
 He made 19 league appearances and scored 15 goals for PSS Sleman.